springload/frontend-starter-kit/docs/javascript.md

 [Motion](https://www.framer.com/motion/)

+## Accessible UI patterns

+[Reach UI](https://reacttraining.com/reach-ui/) is a good library for common UI patterns such as modals, sliders, tabs, tooltips.

 ## Forms

 [`react-hook-form`](https://react-hook-form.com) over [Formik](https://github.com/jaredpalmer/formik) or [Redux-Form](https://redux-form.com/), because it allows for simpler and shorter code, isolates component re-renders, reduces the number of renders, mounts faster, and has a smaller bundle size.